-An introduction to trust operations.
+Introduction to trust operations.
 Presents the duties of, and services rendered by, institutions engaging in trust business, differentiating between the business and legal aspects of trust functions.
 Intended for all bankers and not limited to only those specializing in trust functions and services.

-BFC 215 Analyzing Financial Statements (3-0)
+BFC 215 Analyzing Financial 3 hrs.
+Statements (3-0)